 Preheat a cast-iron skillet over medium-high heat and brush oil over the surface.

+- Prep the crema and onions before making the tacos.
 Make the chipotle crema and onion topping the day before to cut down on cooking time before serving.

 The crema will keep for 3-4 days tightly covered in the fridge, and so will the onion topping.
 You can freeze extra meat to use in recipes later, or keep it in the fridge for 5-6 days, tightly covered.
 The flavorful broth will also keep in the fridge for a few days.